rohit273/collaborative-story/README.md

 # Building a story together

-Using the concepts we learned about version control and GitHub, add one sentence to continue this collaborative story.
+Using the concepts we learned about version control and GitHub, add one sentence to continue the collaborative story in [story.txt](story.txt).

 ## An example